Río Muni

+Río Muni is bordered to the north by Cameroon, to the east and south by Gabon and to the west by the Gulf of Guinea.

 History

 Río Muni was ceded by Portugal to Spain in 1778 in the Treaty of El Pardo.
 The Spanish had hoped to collect slaves to work in their other overseas possessions, but the settlers died of yellow fever, and the area was deserted.
 Cocoa and timber became major industries upon recolonization.
 Río Muni, along with Bioko, became a province of Spanish Guinea in 1959.

 Population

 In 2015, 885,015 people—about 72% of Equatorial Guinea's population—lived in Río Muni.
-The main languages spoken in Río Muni are Fang-Ntumu, which is spoken in the north, and Fang-Okak, which is spoken in the south.
-Spanish also is spoken, although only as a second language.
+The main languages spoken in Río Muni are Fang-Ntumu, which is spoken in the north, and Fang-Okak, spoken in the south.
+Spanish is also spoken, although only as a second language.